jeevan-lal/excellent-data-filler-docs/docs/documentation/form-fields/field-settings.md

 - **Consistency** - Ensure uniform behavior across field types
 - **Efficiency** - Reduce configuration time

-### 🔄 If this field is being used in a loop and the field has multiple elements
+### 🔄 If this field is being used in a loop and the field has multiple elements {#if-this-field-is-being-used-in-a-loop-and-the-field-has-multiple-elements}

 Handles multiple elements in loop scenarios using index-based selection.